The Preachers Message (2)

 A Sermon on Romans 10:14-17Read more

-In his sermon, Dr. Martyn Lloyd-Jones talks about the great joy believers have within the Gospel.
-Reading from Romans 10:14-17, he reminds us the basics of the Good News, and how it should inspire Christians.
-He says that preaching is God’s chief appointed role to sharing the Gospel to the congregation and unbelievers.
-Because of this responsibility, it’s important for preachers to integrate the Good News into their message.
-But Dr. Lloyd-Jones offers this suggestion with a warning to the congregation: do not grow tired of hearing the Gospel.
+In his sermon on Romans 10:14–17 titled “The Preacher’s Message (2),” Dr. Martyn Lloyd-Jones talks about the great joy believers have within the gospel.
+Reading from this Scripture passage, he reminds the listener of the basics of the good news and how it should inspire Christians.
+He says that preaching is God’s chief appointed role for sharing the gospel to the congregation and unbelievers.
+Because of this responsibility, it’s important for preachers to integrate the good news into their message.
+Dr. Lloyd-Jones offers this suggestion with a warning to the congregation: do not grow tired of hearing the gospel.
 It is easy for Christians to forget the amazing power bestowed by God to those who believe.
-Here, Dr. Lloyd-Jones takes an opportunity to remind Christians of what they have in Christ.
-He says that God gave His Son for the forgiveness of sins simply because He is rich in mercy and grace, as Ephesians chapter two says.
-Dr. Lloyd-Jones expounds upon the daily intersession Christ takes for Christians at the right hand of the Father.
+Dr. Lloyd-Jones takes an opportunity to remind Christians of what they have in Christ.
+He says that God gave His Son for the forgiveness of sins simply because He is rich in mercy and grace, as seen in Ephesians 2.
+Dr. Lloyd-Jones expounds upon the daily intercession Christ takes for Christians at the right hand of the Father.
 He goes on to describe the groaning of the Holy Spirit that prays when believers don’t know what to pray for.
-With these incredible privileges, Dr. Lloyd-Jones concludes with a call to obey the Gospel and take joy in the promises within.
+With these incredible privileges, Dr. Lloyd-Jones concludes with a call to obey the gospel and take joy in the promises within.

 About Dr. Martyn Lloyd-Jones